 - How do social organization and behavior influence the spread of infectious organisms, including bacteria and parasites?

-- How does an individual’s social context influence their physiology, immune responses, and life span?
+- How does an individual’s social context influence their health and fitness?

 These strands span several levels of biological organization, from populations to whole organisms, and their associated microbes and parasites.
 We use diverse research techniques, ranging from behavioral observations of wild animals to immunology and noninvasive genetic tools.
 Our results are relevant to species conservation, the evolution of animal social relationships, as well as human and animal wellbeing.